 If you are worried that your testosterone levels are a bit low, and you are guilty of eating the above foods, try cutting them out.

-Symptoms of low-testosterone include low-libido, hair loss, and trouble with sleep.
-If you are concerned your levels are excessively low, it is a good idea to speak to your doctor.
-Make sure any blood test you take also includes free-testosterone markers.
+Symptoms of low testosterone include low sexual function (libido), erectile dysfunction, hair loss, and trouble with sleep.
+If you are concerned your androgen levels are excessively low, it is a good idea to speak to your doctor.
+Make sure any blood test you take also includes “free testosterone” markers.
+Estrogen levels should also be checked, as both hormones are symbiotic towards your overall health.

 Hopefully, after reading this article, you are equipped with the knowledge to make better dietary decisions.
 By regulating or avoiding food that has been proven to lower your testosterone levels, you should see an increase in energy and see better results from your training.